frowin/bom-assistant/README.md

 - Extract a list of components from an Excel sheet in JSON format
 - Import component attributes from JSON to add/or update existing components
-- Taylored to a tool called `pcbbuddy` which can help ordering PCBs and consumes JSON and fetches component data as stock, price, availability
+- Taylored to a tool called `pcbbuddy` which can help ordering PCBs and consumes JSON and fetches component data as stock, price, availability.

 ## Installation